 Parameter Value RPD Support CCAP Core Support

 Channel Width Mode 0: 80 kHz SHOULD SHOULD

-Mode 1: 160 kHz SHOULD SHOULD
+Mode 1: 160 kHz MUST SHOULD

-Mode 2: 320 kHz SHOULD SHOULD
+Mode 2: 320 kHz MUST SHOULD

-Mode 3: 640 kHz SHOULD SHOULD
+Mode 3: 640 kHz MUST SHOULD

-Mode 4: 1.28 MHz MUST 1 SHOULD
+Mode 4: 1.28 MHz MUST SHOULD

-Mode 5: 2.56 MHz MUST 1 SHOULD
+Mode 5: 2.56 MHz MUST SHOULD

-Mode 6: 5.12 MHz MUST 1 SHOULD
+Mode 6: 5.12 MHz MUST SHOULD

+Center Frequency 5 - 42 MHz MUST SHOULD

-Parameter Value RPD Support CCAP Core Support Cent ter Frequency 5-26.5 MHz 2 MUST SHOULD Alloc cated Guardband 20% of channel width (10% each side) MUST SHOULD Sam ple Resolution 10 bits MUST SHOULD 1.
-This channel width MUST be supported in at least one NDR channel.
-This channel width SHOULD be supported in other NDR channels, if such exist.
-2. Specified center frequencies are a subset of the center frequencies supported by [SCTE 55-1] and [SCTE 55-2].
+Parameter Value RPD Support CCAP Core Support Allocated Guardband 20% of channel width (10% each side) MUST SHOULD Sample Resolution 10 bits MUST SHOULD

+1. This channel width MUST be supported by the RPD in at least one NDR channel.

+2. This channel width SHOULD be supported by the RPD in other NDR channels, if such exist.

 The RPD sends 10-bit I/Q symbols packed into [R-UEPI] frames.
 A separate NDR pseudowire is established in order to identify the characteristics of the NDR channel.
 Symbols are sent in I/Q pairs with the 10-bit I sample followed by the 10-bit Q sample.
 As shown in Figure 17, the symbols are carried in a UEPI PSP frame with no segmentation.
 The RPD MUST send an integral number of I/Q symbols in each L2TPv3 UEPI packet.
+The number of bytes in the OOB payload is derived from the length field of the IP header.
+The RPD MUST complete the final sample within the final byte of OOB payload, as indicated by the length field.